HinodeXRT/xrtpy/docs/contributing/contributing.rst

    - Commit your changes with clear and descriptive commit messages.
    - Push your branch to your forked repository.
    - Create a pull request (PR) from your branch to the `main` branch of the original repository.

+3. **Improving Documentation**: Good documentation is crucial for the usability of the package.
+You can help by improving existing documentation, or writing new tutorials.